ibm-cloud-docs/overview/glossary/glossary.md

 A user-defined identifier attached to a grouping of resources that are contained in an instance.
 Labels are visible only at an instance.

+### large language model (LLM)
+{: #x10298052}

+A language model with a large number of parameters, trained on a large quantity of text.

 ### layer
 {: #x2028320}